Healthy Homes Assessment Linden

 Draught Stopping Linden

-If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it’s most likely a gap or crack that requirements sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit within your house need seals.
-For instance, if an open fireplace isn’t being used, it may cause draughts and should be blocked from.
-Property managers and landlords are accountable for making sure that these draughts are stopped as much as possible.
+If you can feel external air coming in or the sound of a clear draught emanating from a hole or gap or crack, then it’s probably a gap or hole that requirements sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and let air into or out within the house require the sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and should be shut off.
+Landlords and property managers are accountable for making sure that these draughts are stopped as far as imaginable.

 draught stopping building inspections